JohannOosthuizen/DiffLore/docs/spec.md

 # DiffLore Project Specification

+## Version History
+- **v1.0**: Initial draft - October 20, 2025.
+- **v1.1**: Incorporated best practices from software specification guidelines, including clarity, SMART criteria for requirements, glossary, traceability, and stakeholder review processes - Refined on [Current Date].

+This document is a living artifact and will be updated collaboratively as the project evolves.
+Use a collaborative editor (e.g., Google Docs or GitHub Markdown) for reviews and iterations.

 ## 1. Introduction

 ### 1.1 Project Overview
 DiffLore is an open-source, AI-powered tool designed to enhance AI-assisted coding workflows by automating the generation, organization, and diffing of code documentation.
 It acts as a real-time file watcher that monitors changes in a project's codebase, generates structured Markdown documentation using large language models (LLMs), computes semantic diffs between documentation versions, and maps interdependencies across files.
 This addresses common pain points in modern software development, such as opaque AI-generated code, maintainability issues, and context management in agent-based tools.

-The tool is built in Python and is compatible with various LLMs (e.g., Grok from xAI, OpenAI's GPT models, Anthropic's Claude).
+The tool is built in Python and is compatible with various LLMs (e.g., Grok from xAI, OpenAI's GPT models, Anthropic's Claude, or local options like Ollama).
 It runs locally as a daemon process, ensuring privacy and low latency, and integrates seamlessly with IDEs, CLIs, or version control systems.

 ### 1.2 Key Goals
+These goals are defined using SMART criteria (Specific, Measurable, Achievable, Relevant, Time-bound) to ensure clarity and trackability:
-- **Improve Comprehension in AI Workflows**: Insert an automated "documentation step" into iterative coding processes, making AI outputs more verifiable and educational.
+- **Improve Comprehension in AI Workflows**: Insert an automated "documentation step" into iterative coding processes, making AI outputs more verifiable and educational (Measured by reduced review time in prototypes; Achievable via LLM integration; Relevant to Fridman's process; Time-bound to MVP release).
-- **Handle Interdependencies**: Automatically detect and document relationships between files, libraries, and components to provide a holistic view of the codebase.
+- **Handle Interdependencies**: Automatically detect and document relationships between files, libraries, and components to provide a holistic view of the codebase (Measured by accuracy in dependency graphs; Achievable with parsers like ast; Relevant for multi-file projects; Time-bound to v0.1).
-- **Enable Semantic Reviews**: Shift focus from noisy code diffs to human-readable documentation diffs for faster reviews and debugging.
+- **Enable Semantic Reviews**: Shift focus from noisy code diffs to human-readable documentation diffs for faster reviews and debugging (Measured by user feedback on diff utility; Achievable with difflib; Relevant for maintainability; Time-bound to MVP).
-- **Flexibility and Scalability**: Support multiple languages, LLM providers, and project sizes without requiring extensive setup.
+- **Flexibility and Scalability**: Support multiple languages, LLM providers (online/local), and project sizes without requiring extensive setup (Measured by config options and benchmarks; Achievable with modular architecture; Relevant for diverse users; Time-bound to v0.2).
-- **Maintainability**: Keep generated docs organized, versioned, and concise to avoid bloat.
+- **Maintainability**: Keep generated docs organized, versioned, and concise to avoid bloat (Measured by file size limits and pruning rules; Achievable with automation; Relevant for long-term use; Time-bound to v0.1).

 ### 1.3 Target Audience
 - Developers using AI agents (e.g., GitHub Copilot, Cursor, Gemini CLI, Claude) for code generation.